New aircraft will fly like a jet and get you where you're going fast

 No sitting on the runway waiting for a gate to open before you can unbuckle, make a mad dash to grab your carry-on and then wait your turn to disembark.
 No breathless hustling through the airport's seemingly endless terminal before boarding a shuttle for ground transportation and finally flagging a taxi before the inevitable sitting-in-traffic portion of the journey.

 Transcend Air wants to eliminate the most frustrating parts of air travel and get passengers where they're going in a record amount of time.
-Its aircrafts — after six years of design refinement, they have 15 prototypes — seat approximately six people and are structured around city-to-city flights that are as fast as jets.
+Its aircrafts -- after six years of design refinement, they have 15 prototypes-- seat approximately six people and are structured around city-to-city flights that are as fast as jets.

 Transcend Air's aircrafts will utilize VTOL (Vertical and Takeoff Landing) technology and be as fast as jets.